Domestic Partnership Agreement (UK)

 Prenuptial Agreement (UK)

-Create a comprehensive Prenuptial Agreement for England and Wales.
+Create a detailed Prenuptial Agreement for England and Wales.
 Protect pre-marital assets, specify division of jointly acquired property, address spousal maintenance, business interests, pensions, and children's financial needs.
 Drafted in accordance with the principles established in Radmacher v Granatino [2010] UKSC 42 and the Matrimonial Causes Act 1973.